 For Alameda County employees using transit or walking, bicycling, carpooling or vanpooling to work, you can register for the Guaranteed Ride Home (GRH) program.
 The GRH program guarantees a free ride home for employees working in the event of unexpected circumstances such as illness, family crisis or unscheduled overtime.

 Another option is the City CarShare program, which allows members to reserve and use shared cars.
-There are three cars located in the City of Alameda - two in the Park Street area and one in the Webster Street area.
+There are four cars located in the City of Alameda - two in the Park Street area and two in the Webster Street area.

 School Bus Routes

-Line 663: Serves Wood Middle School, Lum School, NEA, Academy Middle School, Alameda Learning Center, Encinal High School and the Main Street Ferry Terminal.
+Line 663: Serves Wood Middle School, Lum School, Nea, Academy Middle School, Alameda Learning Center and Encinal High School.

 Bicycle/Pedestrian School Route Maps and Safety Tips